-interactive_jobs_can_roam

-Format <boolean></boolean>

-Default FALSE

-Description By default, interactive jobs run from the login node that they submitted from.
-When TRUE, interactive jobs may run on login nodes other than the one where the jobs were submitted to.
-See Installation Notes for Moab and TORQUE for Cray in the Moab Workload ManagerAdministrator Guide .
+Format <BOOLEAN> Default FALSE By default, interactive jobs run from the login node that they submitted from.
+When TRUE, interactive jobs may run on login nodes other than the one where the jobs were submitted from.
+See Installation Notes for Moab and Torque for Cray in the Moab Workload Manager Administrator Guide.
+With interactive\jobs\can\roam enabled, jobs will only go to nodes with the alps\login property set in the nodes file.